 Here’s a nice basic marinara sauce that you can find in many Italian cookbooks, it’s nothing unique to credit me for.
 I’m sure that there is a plethora of recipes on the web as well.
 But we think the aroma of this blend of ingredients is sublime and divine.

 If you don’t have freshly ripe red tomatoes, check and see if you have a local farmers market, or some really good varieties at your grocery store, and then of course you can always beg for some from a friend who has fresh tomatoes (we get that quite a lot and end of giving half of ours away every summer).
 Remember the summer when tomatoes were going for $3.00 each and some restaurants stopped serving them?
 We had neighbors that we didn’t even know asking for our tomatoes!

-But I ramble on.
+But I ramble on (as usual).
 Here’s the recipe for you!

 Garden Fresh Marinara Sauce